ArchipelagoMW/Archipelago/docs/world api.md

   If it's hard to separate, this can be done during `generate_early` or `create_items` as well.
 * `create_items(self)`
   called to place player's items into the MultiWorld's itempool.
-After this step all regions and items have to be in the MultiWorld's regions and itempool, and these lists should not be modified afterward.
+After this step all regions and items have to be in the MultiWorld's regions and itempool, all locations must be created in regions, and these lists should not be modified afterwards.
 * `set_rules(self)`
   called to set access and item rules on locations and entrances.
 * `generate_basic(self)`